 This program focuses on providing tools to develop and enhance people's personal and professional skills, allowing them to overcome emotional barriers that inhibit them from achieving their highest potential.
-The Bachelor's Degree in Coaching provides better forms and adapted strategies to cover specifically the needs of the professional.
+The Bachelor of Arts in Coaching degree provides better forms and adapted strategies to cover, specifically, the needs of the professional.
 Coaching applies proven psychological techniques that work as tools in the development of human behavior as well as in their form to acquire knowledge and learning to learn.